dgutov/robe/README.md

 you can use <kbd>M-.</kbd> to jump to the definition of a given method and <kbd>M-,</kbd> to jump back.

-It looks for the method or module at point in the loaded environment.
+You can jump to the method, module, `super` or constructor definition at point.

-If it's a method and the receiver is known lexically, it first tries to narrow it down to sub/superclasses or included modules as appropriate.
+If the instance method call target is implicit (like with `super`), or the class method call target is explicit (`Foo.new`), then it first tries to look for definitions in superclasses, descendants and included modules as appropriate.
 If the result is ambiguous, it then asks you to pick the module/location.

 ## Install